comsc335/comsc335.github.io/_sources/syllabus/policies.md

 ## Resubmissions

-The three projects (not including the final project) will have the option to be resubmitted up to one time each.
-To do a resubmission, in addition with revising your project you will need to reach out to me to set up a time to discuss the changes you made.
+The four homeworks will have the option to be resubmitted up to one time each.
+To do a resubmission, in addition with revising your homework you will need to reach out to me to set up a time to discuss the changes you made.
 Resubmissions can be done up to two weeks after the original assignment has been returned, and will be eligible for up to **half of the total points deducted** from the original submission.

 ## Equipment